vandot/lodns/README.md

 ## Configuration
 lodns comes preconfigured for all supported platforms to act as a secondary DNS server quired only for `.lo` domain.

-On MacOS and Linux you have to run with `sudo` to be able to configure system
+On MacOS and Linux you have to run with `sudo` to be able to configure the system
 ```
 sudo lodns install
 ```